 The restaurant began introducing innovative new offerings that utilised the entire fish, such as fish eyes that were turned into chips.

-“It all started with the eye chip and from there, it became a Pandora’s box in terms of the opportunities that we could realise with a group of people that were as passionate about not putting food in the bin as I was,” Niland says.
+“It all started with the eye chip,” Niland says.
+“From there, it became a Pandora’s box in terms of the opportunities that we could realise with a group of people that were as passionate about not putting food in the bin as I was.

-Since then, Niland and his team have developed a business based around those techniques – Fish Butchery, which sources and prepares the fish for Saint Peter.
+Since then, Niland and his team have developed a business based around those techniques.
+Fish Butchery sources and prepares the fish for Saint Peter.

 You can check out more of Niland’s ideas and techniques in his award-winning book, The Whole Fish Cookbook.
 Niland is also working on a second book.